nonsignificantp/stats-roadmap/README.md

 # Stats road-map

 Hi, I'm a junior data scientist coming from clinical research.
 I've gained experience with experimental design, causal inference and basic statistical analysis while becoming a physician at Buenos Aires University.
 I've always being inclined towards epidemiology and statistics, gaining a profound love of stats and math as an adult.
 It was only a matter of time before I found out about data science and machine learning.
 From then on, I haven't stop reading, watching lectures, programming and practicing with datasets.
 Coming from a field outside computer science or statistics gave me a different approach on learning the needed skills, but also a different set of problems to solve on my way.
-Because of this, I decided to keep a record of all materials that help me achieve those 'eureka' moments.
+Because of this, I decided to keep a record of all materials that helped me achieve those 'eureka' moments.
 I hope this list helps you too, feel free to push changes or ideas!

 ## Books